 In order to develop the stability arguments for the remote attitude control of spacecraft by charge transfer, the relative motion dynamics must be modeled.
 There is no simple analytic solution for the electrostatic interaction between charged conductors with generic geometries.
-Several options exist for the numerical modeling of spacecraft charging and interactions, including finite element methods, finite difference methods, boundary element methods, and Monte Carlo methods.^{26,27} Each of these approaches, however, are too computationally expensive to allow for faster than real time simulations of the electrostatically induced relative motion dynamics.
+Several options exist for the numerical modeling of spacecraft charging and interactions, including finite element methods, finite difference methods, boundary element methods, and Monte Carlo methods [28, 29].
+Each of these approaches, however, are too computationally expensive to allow for faster-than-real-time simulations of the electrostatically induced relative motion dynamics.

-Simpler methods such as the point charge approximation and finite sphere model that have been used for Coulomb charge control analysis in the past^{19,25,28} are limited to line-of-site forces and not capable of predicting electrostatic torques.
-The recently developed Multi Sphere Model (MSM)20 uses a set of conductive spheres throughout the geometry of a spacecraft to capture the 3D electrostatic effects.
+Simpler methods such as the point charge approximation and finite sphere model that have been used for Coulomb charge control analysis in the past [19, 25, 30] are limited to line-of-site forces and incapable of predicting electrostatic torques.
+The recently developed Multi Sphere Model (MSM) [20] uses a set of conductive spheres throughout the geometry of a spacecraft to capture the 3D electrostatic effects.
 Specifically, this reference provides detailed analysis of the interaction between a charged cylinder and a sphere, and this system will be used to study the de-spin control concepts that are the basis of this manuscript.
-While it is possible to capture the induced charge effects that occur with very close proximity scenarios with a larger set of spheres distributed on the surface of the objects,21 the 3D effects that result in torques exerted on the cylinder at larger separations distances are sufficiently captured when three spheres are used in the cylinder model.
+While it is possible to capture the induced charge effects that occur with very close proximity scenarios with a larger set of spheres distributed on the surface of the objects [21], the 3D effects that result in torques exerted on the cylinder at larger separation distances are sufficiently captured when three spheres are used in the cylinder model.
+While the voltage of the three spheres representing the cylinder are held at the same potential, the resulting approximated charge distribution will be non-homogeneous.

 Figure 1 shows the cylinder-sphere system using a three sphere MSM to represent the cylinder.
-The defining system parameters are the separation angle d, the cylinder orientation angle θ , and the controlled voltages φ_1 and φ_2 .
+The defining system parameters are the separation distance d, the cylinder orientation angle θ , and the controlled voltages φ_1 and φ_2 .
 The spheres in the cylinder are separated by l while the remaining relative distances are: